 - In practice, most real processes do not need all their pages, or at least not all at once, for several reasons: - 1.
 Error handling code is not needed unless that specific error occurs, some of which are quite rare. - 2.
 Arrays are often over-sized for worst-case scenarios, and only a small fraction of the arrays are actually used in practice. - 3.
-Certain features of certain programs are rarely used, such as the routine to balance the federal budget. :-) - The ability to load only the portions of processes that were actually needed (and only when they were needed) has several benefits: - \circ $\,$ Programs could be written for a much larger address space (virtual memory space) than physically exists on the computer. - o Because each process is only using a fraction of their total address space, there is more memory left for other programs, improving CPU utilization and system throughput. - Less I/O is needed for swapping processes in and out of RAM, speeding things up.
+Certain features of certain programs are rarely used, such as the routine to balance the federal budget. :-) - The ability to load only the portions of processes that were actually needed (and only when they were needed) has several benefits: - o Programs could be written for a much larger address space (virtual memory space) than physically exists on the computer. - o Because each process is only using a fraction of their total address space, there is more memory left for other programs, improving CPU utilization and system throughput. - Less I/O is needed for swapping processes in and out of RAM, speeding things up.
+Figure below shows the general layout of virtual memory, which can be much larger than physical

-Figure below shows the general layout of virtual memory, which can be much larger than physical memory:
+Figure below shows the general layout of virtual memory, which can be much larger the memory: